status-im/nimbus-eth2/docs/the_nimbus_book/src/quick-start.md

     Follow the [build guide](./build.md).

-### 4. Start the node
+### 4. Sync your node

-Once you've installed Nimbus, you can [start the node](./start-syncing.md) which will initiate the sync process.
+Once you've installed Nimbus, you should [sync it with the network](./start-syncing.md).

+### 5. Start the node

+Once the node is synced, you can start the node.

 ```sh
 cd nimbus-eth2